TNMDCollaborationWeek/Challenges/README.md

 Different resources have been developed to help address different reproducibility challenges i.e. [Emily Riederer's blog post on R development tools](https://emilyriederer.netlify.app/post/rmddd-tech-appendix/).

 Select a tool or resource that helps improve code reproducibility practices and create a repository which demonstrates a simple use of this resource.
 I.e. [`renv`](https://rstudio.github.io/renv/articles/renv.html) for maintaining R package dependencies.
+Alternatively, you can also showcasw your own functions which help to  streamline a data workflow better.

 Your repository can host:
-+ Documentation describing the reproducibility issue that the resource addresses.
++ Documentation describing the reproducibility issue that your resource (or own functions) address.
 + Code and output examples showcasing how the resource works.

 ## :magic_wand: Theme 4 - Elegant Documentation
 [Markdown language](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) is incredibly versatile and used for documentation purposes.
 For example, it is used to create this very document.
+A guide to markdown syntax can also be found [here](https://www.geeksforgeeks.org/introduction-to-markdown/).

-Using markdown language as [creatively](https://holtzy.github.io/Pimp-my-rmd/) and :sparkle: brightly :sparkle: as possible, create a repository to describe a statistical or qualitative research concept.
+Using markdown language as creatively and :sparkle: brightly :sparkle: as possible, create a repository to describe a statistical or qualitative research concept.

 Your repository can host:
 + Documentation explaining your statistical or qualitative research concept of interest.